microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 =========================

 The structure of a Module is consistent among all Modules.
-This consistency is important because the Module is designed to be easily shareable and readable by many people.
+This consistency is important because Modules are designed to be easily shared and read by many people.

 Every Module has three mandatory files: